 Recently added features include video calling — just go to the conversation tab and tap the Video Camera icon to start a call.

 Plenty of Fish

 That sort of massive following is a selling point in itself, but Plenty of Fish has more going for it than just pure size.
-It takes things that works for other apps and includes it in its own, adding Tinder’s swiping mechanics, and a Happn-style ability to see matches near to you.
-It does have its own little twists on the formula — POF’s “Spark” system allows users to quote any part of their match’s profile, so icebreakers are much easier when you can see what a message is referencing.
+It takes things that work for other apps and includes them in its own, adding Tinder’s swiping mechanics and a Happn-style ability to see matches near to you.
+It does have its own little twists on the formula — the Spark system allows users to quote any part of their match’s profile, so icebreakers are much easier when you can see what a message is referencing.

-Much like other dating apps, POF has you take a chemistry test of your likes and dislikes, and it quizzes you about your wants and needs from a relationship, so you can be sure that you’re likely to be matched with people who are looking for similar outcomes to your own.
+Much like other dating apps, Plenty of Fish has you take a chemistry test of your likes and dislikes, and it quizzes you about your wants and needs from a relationship, so you can be sure that you’re likely to be matched with people who are looking for similar outcomes to your own.
 The best part?
 It’s completely free and doesn’t charge to message or browse your matches.
-That makes it the ideal app to download if you’re in the market, but aren’t actively searching for love.
+That makes it the ideal app to download if you’re on the market but aren’t actively searching for love.
 And if you’re going out of your way to find someone, Plenty of Fish may have your perfect catch.
-However, the sign-up process is pretty lengthy, and the layout is rather fiddly on mobile.
+However, the signup process is pretty lengthy, and the layout is rather fiddly on mobile.

 - The best LGBTQ dating apps for Android and iOS

 - The best encrypted messaging apps for iOS and Android